 Data is growing faster than ever.
 Various sources of data are public web, social media, business applications, data storage, machine log data, sensor data, archives, documents, and media, and the sources are growing.
 Big data analytics is the process of examining large amount of data to determine hidden patterns, unknown correlations and useful information that can be used for making better decisions.

-The ultimate aim of big data analysis is to help the organizations make improved business decisions by enabling data scientists, predictive modellers, and analytics professionals to analyse Big Data.
+The ultimate aim of big data technology is to help the organizations make improved business decisions by enabling data scientists, predictive modellers, and analytics professionals to analyse Big Data.
 Hadoop & Spark the two big data framework have become the dominant paradigm for Big Data processing, and several facts have become clear.
 Although, they do not conduct exactly the same tasks, and they are not mutually unique, they are able to work together.
 Additionally, Spark is reported to work up to 100 times faster than Hadoop in certain circumstances, as it does not provide its own distributed storage system.

 So what exactly are Hadoop & Spark?